Young Buyers Redefine the East Cape Luxury Housing Market

 Beyond the crowded tourist traps of Cabo, East Cape offers sandy beaches, paths through private orchards, and hidden blue lagoons.
 For busy young professionals, these sanctuaries are a break from work, a way to commune with nature, and a locale for fun activities.

-Young buyers are drawn to the amenities available in East Cape real estate.
+East Cape real estate amenities are a draw for young buyers.
 In a centralized location, homeowners can play a round of 18-holes, take a dip in the ocean, take their boat out from the super-yacht marina, or plan excursions with an adventure team.

 Making the move from an urban setting to oceanside luxury living is about finding a balance of work and leisure.
 This equation typically doesn’t include yard work or home maintenance.

-At Costa Palmas, every whim can be taken care of.
+Costa Palmas and its amenities can take care of every whim.
 From boat maintenance and landscaping to cleaning and having meals prepared by world-renowned chefs.
-Even the most self-sufficient East Cape real estate owners appreciate having the option to be pampered.
+Even the most self-sufficient East Cape real estate owners appreciate having the option for pampering.